A New PayPal Phishing Email Scam Using Official Account Details Discovered

 Once scammers like this gain remote access to a customer’s computer, they can do various things, such as steal information from the computer, access bank accounts and steal money, or install malware on the computer.

-How the email is sent from PayPal
+How this new phishing email is sent directly from PayPal

 The scammer updated their “Gift Address” in their PayPal account.
 PayPal gift addresses don’t have a character limit, so the scammer was able to add an extra paragraph to the email, which includes the fake “Support” phone number.